SUSE-Cloud/automation/README.md

 ```

 Once you have installed bashate and the changes you wanted, you should check the
-syntax of the shell scripts running `make test`, here is an example output of
+syntax of the shell scripts running `make test`.
+Here is an example output of
 a successful execution:

 ```